 No Dealing Desk (NDD) Brokers – No dealing desk brokers give their clients first-hand access to the interbank markets.
 Customers’ orders do not go through a dealing desk but are sent straight to the banks and other liquidity providers.
 NDD brokers act as mediators between traders and the interbank market participants.
 They pair up the opposite sides of trades initiated by two different clients, serving as a bridge between the two.

 Direct market access prevents requoting and trading prices update in real time.
-Another advantage of using the services of these brokers is that they offer lower spreads which are flexible rather than fixed.
+Another advantage of using the services of these brokers is that they offer lower spreads, which are flexible rather than fixed.
 This opens the opportunity for an increase in the spreads’ value when important economic announcements cause volatility levels to rise.
-There are two subtypes of no dealing desk brokers (STP and ECN).
-We explain them in further detail below.
+There are two subtypes of no dealing desk brokers (STP and ECN), explained in further detail below.

 STP Brokers – Straight Through Processing (STP) brokers also transfer their clients’ trades to their liquidity providers and are quite similar to their ECN counterparts.
 The most pronounced difference between the two has to do with routing.
 ECN brokers act as liquidity hubs consisting of many connected liquidity providers who strive to find counterparties for the trades they cannot handle themselves.